Sammy Stewart

 Samuel Lee Stewart (October 28, 1954 – March 2, 2018) was an American professional baseball player.
 He pitched in Major League Baseball (MLB) from 1978 to 1987.
 Stewart had the best earned run average (ERA) in the American League (AL) in 1981 and he pitched in the postseason in 1979 and 1983.
 He won the American League championship in 1979 and the World Series championship in 1983, both with the Baltimore Orioles.
 He became addicted to crack after he retired from baseball; this led to a prison term that ran from 2006 to 2013.

 Early life

 Stewart was born in Asheville, North Carolina.
-He attended Owen High School in Swannanoa, North Carolina, and Montreat College, and signed his first pro contract with the Baltimore Orioles in 1975.
+He attended Charles D. Owen High School in Black Mountain, North Carolina, and Montreat College, and signed his first pro contract with the Baltimore Orioles in 1975.

 Career

 Stewart established a new record for most consecutive strikeouts in an MLB debut with seven in the Orioles' 9–3 victory over the Chicago White Sox in the second game of a twi-night doubleheader at Memorial Stadium on September 1, 1978.
 His performance surpassed the milestone established by Karl Spooner in 1954.